Sorry, you need to enable JavaScript to visit this website.

 Is Nestlé paying coffee farmers in Mexico fair prices?

-Does the Nescafé Plan really benefit smallholder farmers in Mexico?
-What about elsewhere?
+How does the Nescafé Plan benefit smallholder farmers in Mexico?